Javed Ahmadi: Career

-Ahmadi first represented Afghanistan in age group cricket, and was a member of the Afghanistan Under-19 cricket team which, for the first time in history, qualified for the 2010 ICC Under-19 Cricket World Cup in New Zealand.
+Ahmadi first represented Afghanistan in age-group cricket, and was a member of the Afghanistan Under-19 cricket team which, for the first time, qualified for the 2010 ICC Under-19 Cricket World Cup in New Zealand.
 Ahmadi represented Afghanistan during the World Cup.

 Ahmadi's senior debut came against Scotland in a warm-up match for the 2010 ICC World Cricket League Division One.
 During this tournament he made his debut in List-A cricket and also his debut in One Day International cricket against Scotland.
 He played one further ODI during the tournament, which came against hosts the Netherlands.
-To date he has played two further ODI's, both of which came against Scotland during Afghanistan's tour of Scotland in 2010.
+To date, he has played two further ODI's, both of which came against Scotland during Afghanistan's tour of Scotland in 2010.
 In his four ODIs to date, Ahmadi has scored 31 runs at a batting average of 10.33, with a high score of 25.
 Meanwhile, in the field he has taken 2 catches.

 Ahmadi's first-class debut came against Kenya in the 2009-10 ICC Intercontinental Cup.
 During the match he made scores of 11 and 55, his maiden first-class half century.

 In July 2018, he was the leading run-scorer for Amo Region in the 2018 Ghazi Amanullah Khan Regional One Day Tournament, with 267 runs in five matches.

 In September 2018, he was named in Kabul's squad in the first edition of the Afghanistan Premier League tournament.